ReXooGen/instagram-story-downloader-extension/README.md

 ### Other Common Issues

+**"No such file or directory" session error**:
+- This occurs when usernames contain spaces or special characters
+- The extension automatically handles this by sanitizing filenames
+- Session files are stored in `%LOCALAPPDATA%\Instaloader\` on Windows

 **"Profile not found"**: Check the username spelling, or the account may be deleted/suspended.

 **"Login required"**: The target account is private.
 You need to log in and follow them first.